deeplearningmethods/diffusion_model/README.md

 Run the main.py to train the UNet and visualize the results.
 The use of a GPU is strongly recommended.

+## Next steps
+The next steps are the implementations of:
+- Inception score (IS)
+- multiple GPU.

 ## Acknowlegements
 This repository is based on [https://github.com/lucidrains/denoising-diffusion-pytorch](https://github.com/lucidrains/denoising-diffusion-pytorch).